VICTORY!! EJC Announces Chicago’s Coal Plants Will Close

-Eco-Justice Collaborative, one of the founders of the Chicago Clean Power Coalition, announces a major victory for the people of Chicago!
+Eco-Justice Collaborative, the initiator of the most recent campaign to close Chicago’s coal plants and one of the founders of the Chicago Clean Power Coalition, announces a major victory for the people of Chicago!
 After 2 1/2 years of continuous organizing by grassroots organizations and environmental groups, Midwest Generation, owner and operator of Fisk and Crawford coal plants on the city’s southwest side has agreed to permanently retire these corporate polluters.
 They are the largest sources of stationary pollution in the city of Chicago and two of the oldest and dirtiest coal plants in the country.
 Under the terms of an agreement signed between Midwest Generation, the City of Chicago and the Chicago Clean Power Coalition, the Fisk power plant in Pilsen will shut down in 2012, while Crawford plant in Little Village will be closed in in 2014.

 Both plants were grandfathered under the Clean Air Act and for nearly a century have been emitting harmful pollutants linked to increased cardiopulmonary disease and respiratory problems.
 A 2010 study by the Clean Air Task Force found that pollution from Fisk and Crawford caused 42 premature deaths, 66 heart attacks and 720 asthma attacks each year.
 One of four Chicagoans live within a three-mile radius of these plants.
 Earlier this year the U.S. EPA identified Fisk & Crawford as the city’s largest sources of industrial pollution.
 In 2010, the plants emitted 4.2 million metric tons of carbon dioxide into the atmosphere.